 One of the most embarrassing things in life is replying to an email, and realizing you’ve replied to all, or sent out something to the recipient that wasn’t meant to see.
-Luckily, there is a way around this common problem.
-With the Outlook app as part of Office 365, you can easily recall an email you sent in Outlook.
+Luckily, you can actually recall an email you sent in Outlook.

-Steps to recall an email in Outlook
+Recall an email in Outlook

 The first step in recalling an email in Outlook is to head to the Sent Items part of the Outlook App.
-After that, you can double click the message that you want to recall.
+After that, you can double-click the message that you want to recall.
 Then, you need to navigate to the Message tab in the open window with the message.

-After following the steps above, a new window with the recall a message option should have appeared.
-From there, you’ll have two options, both of which will require you to press on OK afterward.
+After following the steps above, a new window with the recall message option should appear.
+From there, you’ll have two options, both of which will require you to press OK afterward.
 You can either delete the unread copy of the message on the server, or you can replace it with a new message.

 Speed is of the essence here, and you should always recall right as you realize your mistake.
 If all else fails, that’s where the second option comes in, allowing you to write an apology message so that the original (error) email does not get opened.